tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_3.md

-Setu then headed to catch up with a couple of his friends on another table and this is when Bala leaned in and whispered…
+Setu then headed to catch up with a couple of his friends on the other table and this is when Bala leaned in and whispered…